prusnak/rusnak.io/_posts/2018-11-07-trezor-emulator-on-raspberry-pi.md

 title: Trezor Emulator on Raspberry Pi
 ---

 I got an idea while looking at the cool project called [RaspiBlitz](https://github.com/rootzoll/raspiblitz).
 They are using a nice LCD shield on top of Raspberry Pi for their Lightning Node.
-What if I tried running the Trezor Emulator on the same hardware setup?
+What if I tried running the [Trezor Emulator](https://github.com/trezor/trezor-core) on the same hardware setup?
 Trezor is completely open-source, so this should not be a big problem, right?

 Here is the result of my late-night experiment.
 And it's beautiful!

 ![trezor_raspi](/assets/trezor_raspi.jpg)

-You can even connect it (via WiFi) to the Trezor [web wallet](https://wallet.trezor.io) and use it like you would use a real Trezor!
-However, [the real Trezor](http://shop.trezor.io/) is much faster and smaller. :-)
+You can even connect it (via WiFi) to the Trezor [web wallet](https://wallet.trezor.io) and use it like you would use a real thing!
+However, [the real Trezor](http://shop.trezor.io/) is faster and smaller.
+Also never use the emulator for storing any value, it's for testing only!

 So, what do we need to build this?